ibrahim0moakkit/Wien-Bridge-Oscillator/README.md

 The feedback circuit consists of parallel RC and series RC components R=1kohm and C=0.1uF.

-And R5 slightly larger than 2xR3
+And R5 should be slightly larger than 2xR3

 ![wein-bridge-formula](https://user-images.githubusercontent.com/108411357/198380865-4a84cdd8-2c2a-499d-b858-fedbf84cffd3.png)